 “I’m not telling you it’s going to be easy.
 I’m telling you it’s going to be worth it”

 Happy Labor Day!
 Did you realize that the first Labor Day holiday was celebrated on Tuesday, September 5, 1882, in New York City.
 It was created to celebrate the American social and economic achievements of workers.

 There is a lot to celebrate when it comes to Nursing contributing to the economy of the US.
 Today, there are over 2.8 million nurses and over 700,000 LPNs in the US.
 Recent growth in the nursing workforce has outpaced the US population growth.
-Nurses are growing more diverse over time in ethnicity, race, age, and genders involved in the profession (HRSA, 2013).
+According to the National Council of State Boards of Nursing (NCSBN), The newest generation of nurses are more diverse in ethnicity, race, age, and gender, and are more highly educated than ever before (2021).